center2055/CoinflipXD/README.md

 # CoinflipXD

-A robust, bug-free Coinflip wagering plugin for modern Minecraft servers.
+A simple, robust, bug-free Coinflip wagering plugin for modern Minecraft servers with native Geyser integration.

 ## Why this exists
 I coded this because every other coinflip plugin I tried either had critical bugs, dupe glitches, or simply didn't work for the newest Minecraft versions.
 This project aims to provide a stable, reliable, and up-to-date solution for server owners who are tired of broken abandoned plugins.